mrefugionv/mrefugionv/README.md

 -->

 ## About me :
-🦽Biomedical engineer, passionate about the holistic approach to wellness.
-Through the application of my skills in data management and visualization tools within the healthcare industry, I aim to support the generation of solutions that impact lives.
-I strive to ensure the delivery of high quality projects in a timely manner and like to be continuously learning.
+🦽Biomedical engineer passionate about exploring data to turn it into meaningful insights that support decision making in a variety of industries, improving services and people's lives.
+I am committed to delivering high-quality projects on time and am eager to keep learning.

 ## Tools